chuckyLeeVIII/Agent_Samantha_Blackwin/README.md

 ```

 The demo uses placeholders for backend calls.
 Connect it to your local Python assistant or Evolve 2 service as needed.

+## BMAD Method and Evolve 2 integration

+`workflow_engine.py` includes minimal stubs for the **BMAD Method** and the
+**Evolve 2** workflow engine.
+Enable these components when creating
+`LocalRAGAssistant` to preprocess input or orchestrate multi-step agent
+behaviors.

 ## Building executables